 While the beginning of this short flick is characterized by undercurrents of ambiguity, the latter half makes it clear to the viewer that the ‘bruise’ is beyond just a bedroom accident and is rooted in a deeper psychological gender imbalance.

 The male character doesn’t inherently mean harm to the female, but years of collective gender-evolution culminated in his subconscious adoption of patriarchal attitudes.
-In this case, it is subtle beyond recognition.
+In this case, it is subtle beyond comprehension.

 The subliminal misogyny nestled in the male’s mindset is reflected towards the end too when he dictates his wife’s activities and justifies it in the name of being her ‘husband’.